ccn-ccn/MyNetworkSocial/README.md

 ## **Be the First to Shape the Future of Social Media**

-We’re opening the doors for exclusive **Beta Testers** to join MyNetwork — The next generation of Social Media built for creators.
+We’re opening the doors for exclusive **Beta Testers** to join MyNetwork.
+The next generation of Social Media built for creators.

 No ads.
 No exploitation.
 Just real connections and real rewards.
 <br><br>